Link: Stuck Opps card

 Who it’s useful for: AEs and their managers, AMs and their managers.

-Definition: This card shows the count of opportunities where the Probability of that opportunity has not increased during the past 60 days.
-For a historical time period, the card shows opportunities that stayed at the same probability for at least 60 days at any point during that time period.
+Definition: This card shows the count of opportunities where the Probability of that opportunity has not increased during a given timeframe.
+For a historical time period, the card shows opportunities that stayed at the same probability for the given timeframe at any point during that time period.
 In this way, it’s kind of the opposite of the Opportunities Advanced card, showing which opps have stayed in the same stage instead of those that have advanced.
 Like the Untouched Opps card, the SLA can be changed from 60 days when you are in the detailed card view, so that you can see how many opps have been in the same stage for other amounts of time.
 Additionally, if you’re using this card to look at historical time periods, you will see the stage at which the opportunity was stuck.
 I call that out because that will often be different from the opportunity’s current stage.

 What data is used?: Opportunity data from SFDC.
 Fields used include Opportunity Owner, Probability (to determine stage movement), and opportunity created and closed dates.